guivo/twitterwidget/README.md

 ## Maintenance Status

-The package is not under active development but the developer but in case of issue fixes can be applied.
+The package is not under active development but the developer is alive, in case of issues fixes can be applied.